Oleh Voloshyn: U.S. investigation and sanctions

 In July 2021, upon his arrival in the U.S., he was pulled away at Dulles International Airport by FBI agents for a three-hour long questioning session; according to Voloshyn, the agents also extracted the information from his cellphone.

-On 20 January 2022, against the backdrop of mounting tensions over Ukraine, the U.S. government imposed sanctions on Voloshyn along with three other Ukrainian nationals.
+On 20 January 2022, against the backdrop of mounting tensions between Russia and Ukraine, the U.S. government imposed sanctions on Voloshyn along with three other Ukrainian nationals.
 The statement released by the U.S. Department of the Treasury said, "Russia has directed its intelligence services to recruit current and former Ukrainian government officials to prepare to take over the government of Ukraine and to control Ukraine’s critical infrastructure with an occupying Russian force.
 At the heart of this effort are Taras Kozak (Kozak) and Oleh Voloshyn (Voloshyn), two current Ukrainian Members of Parliament from the party led by Victor Medvedchuk (Medvedchuk), who is already subject to U.S. sanctions for his role in undermining Ukrainian sovereignty in 2014.
 Medvedchuk maintains close ties with the Kremlin, and also took part in directing these activities. [...]
 Voloshyn has worked with Russian actors to undermine Ukrainian government officials and advocate on behalf of Russia.
 Voloshyn also worked with U.S.-designated Konstantin Kilimnik, a Russian national with ties to Russian intelligence who was sanctioned for attempts to influence the U.S. 2020 presidential election, to coordinate passing on information to influence U.S. elections at the behest of Russia."

+He was sanctioned by Canada on 24 February 2022 and by the UK government on 24 March 2022 in relation to the Russo-Ukrainian War.

-State treason accusation and lost parliamentary seat
+State treason accusation and loss of parliamentary seat

 Voloyshyn left Ukraine 10 days before the 24 February 2022 Russian invasion of Ukraine.
 According to the Ukrainian newspaper Lb.ua Voloyshyn has Russian citizenship.

 In April 2022 it was announced that Voloyshyn had joined the parliamentary faction Platform for Life and Peace after the party he was elected in parliament for, Opposition Platform — For Life, had been banned.

 In January 2023 Voloshyn officially requested to be realised of his parliamentary mandate.

 On 10 February 2023 Voloshyn was formally accused of state treason for he allegedly "promoted the military-political leadership of the Russian Federation in subversive activities against Ukraine."
 According to the Ukrainian secret service (SBU) he had been involved in manipulating Ukraine's public opinion in the interests of Russia through speeches and interviews.
-According to the SBU Voloshyn was "hiding abroad" when the endicment was published.
+According to the SBU Voloshyn was "hiding abroad" when the indicment was published.

-Voloshyn parliamentary mandate was revoked on 24 February 2023.
+Voloshyn's parliamentary mandate was revoked on 24 February 2023.